 |Year 3 and 4||8:50 am||10:05 am – 10:20 am||11:45 am – 12:45 pm||3:15 pm|

 |Year 5 and 6||8:55 am||10:40 am – 10:55 am||12:30 pm – 1:30 pm||3:20 pm|

 Children are not supervised outside of these hours.
 If, however, exceptional circumstances arise when you require your child to arrive early or to be collected late, please contact the school office with as much notice as possible.

 Abacus After-School Club operate a Breakfast Club (7.45 am to 9.00 am) and After-School Club (after school until 6.00 pm) for Hacton pupils.
 Children must be registered before they can attend sessions and payment is based on sessions attended.
 Details are available from the school office.

 During hot weather all the children are encouraged to bring in a bottle of water for consumption throughout the day.
-Water coolers are available for Junior pupils.
+Water fountains are available to all pupils throughout the day.

 A cafeteria system is available and the menus are distributed to each child at the start of each school term.

 All Infant pupils are eligible for universal free school meals.
 Junior pupils’ parents have to purchase their children’s meals online via the borough’s online Squid payment system.
 Daily, there are three menu options – red, blue and green – which we encourage parents to discuss with their child.